cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as the unwrapped CBOR positive bignum (~biguint) 'certificateSerialNumber'.
 Any leading 0x00 byte (to indicate that the number is not negative) is therefore omitted.

 * signature.
-The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.
+The 'signature' field is always the same as the 'signatureAlgorithm' field and therefore omitted from the CBOR encoding.

 * issuer.
-In the general case, the sequence of 'RelativeDistinguishedName' is encoded as CBOR array of CBOR arrays of Attributes, where each Attribute type and value is encoded as a (CBOR int, CBOR text string) pair.
+In the general case, the sequence of 'RelativeDistinguishedName' is encoded as a CBOR array of CBOR arrays of Attributes, where each Attribute type and value is encoded as a (CBOR int, CBOR text string) pair.
 Each AttributeType is encoded as a CBOR int (see {{fig-attrtype}}).
 The AttributeType id-emailAddress is always an IA5String.
 For the other AttributeTypes, the sign is used to represent the character string type; positive for utf8String, negative for printableString.
-In natively signed certificates the sign has no meaning.
+In natively signed CBOR certificates the sign has no meaning.
 The string types teletexString, universalString, and bmpString are not supported.
 If Name contains a single Attribute containing an utf8String encoded 'common name' it is encoded as a CBOR text string.
 If the text string contains an EUI-64 of the form "HH-HH-HH-HH-HH-HH-HH-HH" where 'H' is one of the symbol '0'–'9' or 'A'–'F' it is encoded as a CBOR byte string of length 8 instead.
 EUI-64 mapped from a 48-bit MAC address (i.e. of the form "HH-HH-HH-FF-FE-HH-HH-HH) is encoded as a CBOR byte string of length 6.

 * validity.
 The 'notBefore' and 'notAfter' fields are encoded as unwrapped CBOR epoch-based date/time (~time) where the tag content is an unsigned integer.
 In POSIX time, leap seconds are ignored, with a leap second having the same POSIX time as the second before it.
 Compression of X.509 certificates with the time 23:59:60 UTC is therefore not supported.
-Note that RFC 5280 mandates encoding of dates through the year 2049 as UTCTime and later dates as GeneralizedTime.
+Note that RFC 5280 mandates encoding of dates through the year 2049 as UTCTime, and later dates as GeneralizedTime.

 * subject.
 The 'subject' is encoded exactly like issuer.

 * subjectPublicKeyInfo.
 The 'algorithm' field is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}) or a CBOR OID tag {{I-D.ietf-cbor-tags-oid}} .
 Algorithms with parameters are not supported except id-ecPublicKey with named curves and the RSA algorithms that use parameters = NULL.
 For id-ecPublicKey the namedCurve parameter is encoded in the CBOR int.
 The 'subjectPublicKey' BIT STRING value field is encoded as a CBOR byte string.
 This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
 Uncompressed public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.
-If a DER encoded certificate with a point compressed public key of type id-ecPublicKey is CBOR encoded, the octets 0xfe and 0xfd are used instead of 0x02 and 0x03 in the CBOR encoding to represent an even and odd y-coordinate respectively.
+If a DER encoded certificate with a point compressed public key of type id-ecPublicKey is CBOR encoded, the octets 0xfe and 0xfd are used instead of 0x02 and 0x03 in the CBOR encoding to represent even and odd y-coordinate, respectively.

 * issuerUniqueID.
 Not supported.